BSRT00/Cps-Test/README.md

   ```sh
   pip install tk
   ```
-  Then run <a href="https://github.com/BSRT00/Cps-test/blob/main/Main.py">Main.py</a> in python
+  Then run <a href="https://github.com/BSRT00/Cps-test/blob/main/Main.py">main.py</a> in python

 ## Info
 The code could be improved massively to make it less lines of code and make it more efficient.

 ## License

 Distributed under the GNU License.
-See `LICENCING` for more information.
+See `LICENSE` for more information.